valleymetro/ratis/README.md

  1. Run the test suite with `rake`
  1. Test it out with `irb -I lib/ -r rubygems -r ratis`
+ 2. After terminal is open with above step, paste in your application's connection config settings.
+Example:

+  Ratis.configure do |config|
+    config.endpoint = 'http://(YOUR ENDPOINT URL)'
+    config.namespace = '(YOUR NAMESPACE)'
+    config.timeout = 5
+  end

 ### Extending